 Regenerating the rural economies of Africa will only be effective if water is available and used effectively.
 Smallholder rainfed farmers are the front-line managers of water but they often have little or no support or training in the management of these scarce rainfed water resources and the land on which they depend.
 Adding to the challenge is the increasing threat from climate change.

-The new emerging initiative called TIARA aims to unlock the potential of enhanced rainfed agriculture in Africa.
+TIARA aims to unlock the potential of enhanced rainfed agriculture in Africa.
 Enhanced rainfed farming can transform the vast tracts of rainfed cultivable land in Africa by increasing crop yields and in-field productivity.
 This means improved food security, reduced poverty, and increased climate resilience.

 TIARA‘s starting point is the concept of green water, representing 65per cent of water in the system.
 The initiative brings together the science of green water with an in-depth understanding of the context and environment, to trigger investments into this sector.
 This will help move enhanced rainfed agriculture from a niche activity to a widespread natural infrastructure agricultural solution across Africa.